 Cash flow—To scale operations according to the high volumes best suited for rollforming, consider all costs associated with raw materials, production time, tooling, assembly, prototyping and shipping, and how these factors will impact cash flow.

 Demand forecasts—High-volume production presents a smaller margin for error and less production agility.
 When deciding to rollform, be wary of overproduction.
 Rollforming making the case but roll forming is cost-prohibitive for designs with a short lifecycle.
 Similarly, a highly customized component does not lend itself to rollforming as a single component or as a part that can be produced in mass quantities.

 Inventory—With a production schedule calling for larger-volume projects, a metalformer may choose to increase parts inventory proportionally.
 Excess supply can be a headache if not managed properly.
 When starting to evaluate an inventory-management plan, consider all options.
 Offsite inventory and management offers one option for higher inventory.
 Offsite inventory reduces the amount of needed under-roof storage space and the associated labor costs to manage it.
 Regardless of where inventory is stored, be sure to maintain close tracking.
 Keeping comprehensive, real-time inventory records delivers full supply-chain transparency and eliminates waste.

 Align with an Expert

-Rollforming is complex, efficient and ultimately worth the advanced planning that it requires.
+Rollforming making the case but roll forming is complex, efficient and ultimately worth the advanced planning that it requires.
 To yield its full benefits, choose an expert rollform partner to guide you through the entire product-development cycle.
 From proactive part analysis to product design and prototyping, to fabrication and assembly, an expert, all-in-one partner can, via rollforming, help take your next metalforming project to the next level.